ThatTimmy/The-WebSec-Project/SQL injection basics.md

 # SQL injection basics

 **Needed knowledge:**
-- basic understanding of what is sql and simple syntax.
+- basic understanding of what sql is and some simple sqlite syntax.
 - simple php.
 - common sense.
 - a computer..?